 Once MFA has been enabled and setup on your account and you attempt a logon, you will enter your username and password as normal.
 After the username and password have been verified, a notification will be sent to you.
 Notifications usually come in the form of a phone call, a text, or a notification from an application.
 Once the notification has been received, and you have verified that you are the one who initiated the login, you will be given access to your account.

-Yes, students currently enrolled at UAM will be required to enroll in multi-factor authentication to deliver an additional level of protection for their accounts..
+Yes, all student, faculty, and staff accounts will be required to verify their identity through multi-factor authentication to deliver an additional level of protection for their accounts..
 If someone gains access to your account, not only do they have access to your data, but also your personal information.
 Multi-Factor Authentication helps to prevent access to your account should your credentials get compromised.

-MFA will be enabled for students currently enrolled at UAM through the IT Department.
+MFA will be enabled on your account through the IT Department.
 Once the service is enabled, the next time you login to a service that requires MFA, you will be prompted to enroll with Microsoft MFA.
 If you feel you do not have the technology to successfully enroll, please call the UAM IT Help Desk at 870-460-1036.

 You will need to know your UAM E-Mail Address and password.

 Any student that feels they don’t have the technology to successfully enroll, or has concerns about how the process will work for them, should contact the UAM IT Help Desk.
 An IT professional will work directly with each student to find a solution that works best for them.
 Our IT staff can go through the authentication methods (mobile, app, text, and calling) with them, and ensure their phone is setup successfully or can determine an alternate path for MFA, if needed.